For board member proxies, see Index, proxy of board member.

 Do you know what to do if the board receives an appointment of proxy from a member by telegram?
 Is it valid?
 Modern advances in communications allow lightning fast delivery of information and communications that put the Pony Express to shame.
 Because of trends favoring the use of these modern forms of communication, all boards should be prepared if they receive an appointment of proxy from a member by teletype or telegram!
 (Yes, this is tongue in cheek, but the point stands as to electronic methods, such as email or even text message).

-Definition.
+What is a Proxy?
 A proxy is a power of attorney that allows one person to act on another person's behalf at a meeting.
 Strictly speaking, a proxy is the person acting on another's behalf, and a proxy appointment is a form or other writing that appoints the proxy.

-How?
+How Does an HOA Member Use a Proxy?
 The law doesn't limit how a proxy may be appointed, but it does provide some methods that are deemed valid.

 Members Area.
 This resource is available to members.
 Join us by subscribing today!